nuscien/trivial/Core/README.md

 - `HitTask.Multiple`:
   A handler to process for the specific times and the state will be reset after a while.

-Following is an example for debound.
+Following is an example for debounce.

 ```csharp
 // An action you need to process.